tsa87/cgflow/README.md

+## 🔬 Note
+> This repository contains the codebase used to reproduce the results from our [ICML 2025 submission](https://openreview.net/forum?id=4aXfSLfM0Z): **"Compositional Flows for 3D Molecule and Synthesis Pathway Co-design."**  For production-ready code or commercial use, please contact the authors directly or refer to most recent version.

 # Compositional Flows for 3D Molecule and Synthesis Path Co-design

 We introduce Compositional Generative Flows (CGFlow), a novel framework that extends flow matching to generate objects in compositional steps while modeling continuous states.
 We apply CGFlow to synthesizable drug design by jointly designing the molecule’s synthetic pathway with its 3D binding pose.